gentlefress/MLIP/README.md

-# MLIP
-The code of paper "MLIP: Enhancing Medical Visual Representation with Divergence Encoder and Knowledge-guided Contrastive Learning" accepted by CVPR'24
+# The code of paper "MLIP: Enhancing Medical Visual Representation with Divergence Encoder and Knowledge-guided Contrastive Learning" accepted by CVPR'24.
+Comming Soon!